mohamadch91/cloudComputing-HWs/HW2/Command_list.md

 ### Docker rm

-this command is used to remove a container
+This command is used to remove a container

 ```bash
 docker rm <container_name>